-Each shooting player is allotted one (1) minute for each shot, or a “ball in hand” foul shall be granted to the opponent.
-The shot clock is to be started once all balls come to rest.
-The time keeper (designated by UPA) shall call out “Ten Seconds!” once the fifty (50) second mark has been reached, unless the shooter is down on the shot in preparation to shoot.
+Each shooting player is allotted one (1) minute per shot, or a “ball in hand” foul shall be granted to the opponent.
+The shot clock begins when all balls come to rest.
+The time keeper (designated by UPA) shall call out “Ten Seconds” once the fifty (50) second mark has been reached, unless the shooter is down on the shot in preparation to shoot.
 Once one (1) minute has been reached on the shot clock, the shooter must either be stroking or have shot.
 If the shooter rises (gets off the shot) without execution after the one (1) minute mark has been reached, it shall result in a “ball in hand” foul to the opponent.

 If the cue ball strikes a legal object ball and a non-legal object ball at about the same instant and it cannot be clearly determined which ball was hit first, the judgment will go in favor of the shooter.

 9.3 Ball Rebounds from Pocket

 Balls must remain in a pocket to count as pocketed.
 If a ball goes into a pocket and bounces back on to the playing surface, it is not considered pocketed.
 If it is the 9-ball, it is not a win.
 If it is the cue ball, it is not a scratch.
 Clearing pockets which are full or nearly full of balls is the responsibility of the shooting player.

 If any ball hangs in a pocket and drops within 5 seconds after coming to complete rest, the ball is considered to be pocketed.
 If a hanging ball drops in the pocket after being at rest for more than 5 seconds, the ball is returned to the original position on the edge, and the incoming player may begin.
 Both players will have the opportunity to argue their case.
 The referee’s decision is final.